yetkinergun/solis-cloud-scraper/README.md

 This will start the scraper on port 5561, perform an initial scrape and make the `/data` endpoint available.
 The port can be changed from the configuration.

-## Refreshing Scraped Data
-To instruct the scraper to refresh the data (scrape again), call the `/refresh` endpoint

- This endpoint is secured with basic authentication, with configuration in the scraper.properties file

-## Refreshing automatically
-An optional refresh script is also provided.
-By default it will request a data refresh every 6 minutes between 6am and 11pm.
-This can be changed in the configuration.

-To start the refresher run the command
-* `node refresher.js`

 ## Retrieving the scraped data
 This data is made available at the endpoint `http://[your.ip.addr]:[port]/data`
  * e.g `http://127.0.0.1:5561/data`